jim-easterbrook/pyctools/src/doc/manual/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 PyOpenGL is an optional dependency.
-If it is not installed then the Qt display component will not be usable.
+If it is not installed then the :py:mod:`pyctools.components.qt.qtdisplay` component will not be usable.

 If PyOpenGL is already installed the ``python -c 'import PyOpenGL'`` command will run without error.